sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

     - Specify example with `-e`.
 Examples:
         - empty-client: Simple client that prints out list of connected (and supported) devices.
         - shell: More advanced example shell, demonstrates exensive use of driver and API.
-    - Build options:
+    - Build flags:
-        - `clean`: remove all object files
+        - `-c` clean: remove all object files
-        - `rebuild`: remove all object files and build from scratch
+        - `-r` rebuild: remove all object files and build from scratch,
+        - `-d` debug: enable extensive xhci debug print statements (as per standard netbsd logging output)
+            - TODO: add logging levels to fine tune output
 - `Makefile`: to be used via `build.sh`.
 Builds system.

 ## Requirements